Kingwood Township, New Jersey: Local government

 Kingwood Township operates under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form.
-The Township Committee is comprised of three members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle."Forms of Municipal Government in New Jersey", p.
-7. Rutgers University Center for Government Studies.
-Accessed June 3, 2015.
+The Township Committee is comprised of three members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 The Mayor is elected by the Committee from among its members and serves a one-year term, as does the Deputy Mayor.
-The Mayor serves as the Chairperson of the Committee and votes as an equal member, but has no other special powers.History of the Township Form of Government, Kingwood Township.
-Accessed May 5, 2020.
-"Under the current township government laws as they apply to Kingwood Township, three Committee members are elected at-large in partisan elections to serve staggered three-year terms.
-The Mayor is elected by the Committee and serves a one-year term, as does the Deputy Mayor.
-The Mayor serves as the Chairperson of the Committee and votes as an equal member, but has no other special powers under our adoption of the township form of government."
+The Mayor serves as the Chairperson of the Committee and votes as an equal member, but has no other special powers.

-As of 2023, members of the Kingwood Township Committee are Mayor Maureen Syrnick (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Thomas Ciacciarelli (R, term on committee and as deputy mayor ends 2022) and Andrew Russano Jr. (R, 2024).2022 Municipal User Friendly Budget, Kingwood Township.
-Accessed August 14, 2022.2022 County and Municipal Directory, Hunterdon County, New Jersey.
-Accessed August 1, 2022.November 3, 2020 District Report Hunterdon County Official Results, Hunterdon County, New Jersey, updated November 20, 2020.
-Accessed January 1, 2021.
+As of 2023, members of the Kingwood Township Committee are Mayor Andrew Russano Jr. (R, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Maureen Syrnick (R, term on committee and as deputy mayor ends 2023) and Lance Riggio (R, 2025).